SayedNadim/Inpainting-Evaluation-Metrics/README.md

 **Note
 - Images are scaled to [0,1].
 If you need to change the data range, please make sure to change the data range in SSIM and PSNR.
 - Number of generated images and ground truth images have to be exactly same.
-- I have resized the images to be (256,256).
+- I have resized the images to be (`256,256`).
 You can change the resolution based on your needs.
 - Please make sure that all the images (generated and gt images) are in the corresponding folders.
 Currently,it can not calculate metrics if there are sub-folders.
 I will update the code to calculate for sub-folders as well.
 - LPIPS is a bit slow.
 So, if you have lots of images, it might take a lot of time.
-For `~1000 images`, it took around 15 minutes on my personal setup (1 TitanXP).
+For ~1000 images, it took around ~10 minutes on my personal setup (1 TitanXP).
 Other metrics are fast and took around 5 seconds to compute.

 ### Requirements
 - PyTorch ( `>= 1.0` )